Glen Little: Portsmouth

 Following Reading's narrow relegation in 2008, and Little's injuries leading to a lack of first team action during the 2007–08 season, he opted to sign for Portsmouth on a one-year contract, on 20 June 2008.
 Little played in some big European games for Portsmouth in their only European season when he played against Milan, he played a part in the first Pompey goal, passing the ball to Nwankwo Kanu who crossed the ball for Younès Kaboul to put Pompey 1–0 up.
 The game finished 2–2 at Fratton Park.
 However, he found opportunities limited at Pompey, so in March 2009 he rejoined Reading on loan until the end of the 2008–09 season.
 Reading, however, failed to gain promotion so Little returned to Portsmouth, where he was released at the end of the 2008–09 season playing in just one game for the FA Cup holders.

 Sheffield United

 In July 2009, Little had a trial with Sheffield United and subsequently signed a one-year contract at Bramall Lane.
-Despite this, he struggled to make an impact and made only 16 appearances for the Blades, many as a late substitute and was released by the South Yorkshire club when his contract expired.
+Despite this, he struggled to make an impact and made only 16 league appearances for the Blades, many as a late substitute and was released by the South Yorkshire club when his contract expired.